syncfusion-content/fileformat-docs/FileFormat/PDF/Working with MVC.md

 {% highlight vb.net %}
 VB:

-' Create a new PdfDocument.
+' Create a new PdfDocument

 Dim document As New PdfDocument()

-' Add a page to the document.
+' Add a page to the document

 Dim page As PdfPage = document.Pages.Add()

-' Create Pdf graphics for the page.
+' Create Pdf graphics for the page

 Dim graphics As PdfGraphics = page.Graphics